Posted on January 31, 2017

 }

-option.
+OR syntax became available in scope of by option.
 It is useful when the same enrichment is

 required for several events, but the anchor fields have different names: